jdlawrie/dockerutils/README.md

-# Just a dumping ground for Docker scripts I run

 ## needs_restart.pl
 This script just compares the checksum of running containers against the latest pulled image.
 It doesn't connect to dockerhub or anything like that.